drashtishah/test/README.md

 ## Applicant's note
 - This is a simple template.
 The template can be extended to help researchers automate and validate workflows.
-- The analysis takes a long time on my local machine, so I have included what the notebooks with charts look like in the 'docs' folder.